 - Register for academic credit using course numbers for Research (294H or 494H), Independent Study (296H or 496H), or other (department-specific) course numbers.

 - If the department does not offer the course with an “H” suffix, you must submit the Honors Independent Study/Research form to request honors credit for the course.
 The form is due at the end of the regular drop/add period of the semester in which the course is scheduled and must be filed online in the Student Records System.

-- First-year and sophomore students taking graded 400-level courses
+- First-year and second-year students taking graded 400-level courses

-- Junior and senior students taking graded 500-level (graduate) courses
+- Third-year and fourth-year students taking graded 500-level (graduate) courses

-The following conditions apply to the honors credit waiver for advanced-level courses:
+The following conditions apply when counting honors credits:

 - As for other honors requirements, the College looks at chronological rather than credit-based semester standing.

 - For Scholars who take graded 400-level courses abroad offered through Penn State, a maximum of 6 credits may be applied toward the lower-division honors credit requirement.
 For non-Penn State programs whose grades appear as ungraded transfer credit on the Penn State transcript, only the credit waiver is offered (see below).